nicholaswilde/recipes/docs/mediterranean/vegetarian-paella.md

 ### Step 1

-Heat a large skillet over mediat heat and coat with olive oil.
-Saute yellow onion and bell pepper until softened, about 5 minutes.
+Heat a large skillet over medium heat and coat with olive oil.
+Sauté yellow onion and bell pepper until softened, about 5 minutes.

 ### Step 2